See what we’re posting on:

 Oregon Fair Trade Campaign invites folks in Portland to the Global Justice Committee meeting — a committee of Portland Jobs with Justice.
 At this meeting, trade-agreement politics will be a focus, so, take up working with us on this plus global solidarity broadly.

-NOTE: This is a monthly meeting on fourth Wednesdays.
+NOTE: This is typically a monthly meeting on fourth Wednesdays.

 Author Archives: ORFTC

 This post is for spreading some new resources.
 The image below is our ORFTC fact sheet on the NAFTA campaign made in-house.
 Further, we have these exciting things to tell you about: Public Citizen (and their entities Global Trade Watch … Continue reading

 NAFTA is being renegotiated starting today.
 The time has come when the three countries sit down to make changes to the agreement.
 This round of negotiations, which is in Washington DC, will go ’til August 20.
 The second round will … Continue reading

 Our event has a new flyer.
 It’s not just the flyer.
 What Trump intends to do with #NAFTA warrants your attention.

 RSVP to indicate your presence at this, here http://bit.ly/2ufeinZ Oregon Fair Trade invites you to get active and get educated in the (really hot right now) issue of jobs and trade.
 The Trump administration is taking up a rewriting of … Continue reading

 Last week, you noticed that the Trump administration released its document of negotiating objectives for NAFTA 2.0.
 Our post, as Oregon Fair Trade Campaign, about this is the most previous post on this site.
 It is our statement of response … Continue reading